PRKGit365/Health-Analytics-Project-Using-SQL/README.md

 # Health-Analytics-Project-Using-SQL
-Health Analytics Project Using Microsoft SQL Server using Linkedin Learning.
+Health Analytics Project via LinkedIn Learning "Healthcare SQL" with Thais Cooke.
+This is an index of queries used and sample output.